hangfei/SoftwareEngineering/hw2/writeup.md

 I used extract method refactoring pattern.

-#####In Step 10, which internal quality metric became better in the GameView class (or one of its methods)?
+#####4.
+In Step 10, which internal quality metric became better in the GameView class (or one of its methods)?
 Be sure to give "before" and "after" measurements.
 The cohesion, measured by LCOM, within a method is better than before.
 In detail:
 Before:
 m = 13